himynameisoleg/himynameisoleg-gatsby/src/content/JavaScript Closures.md

 title: JavaScript Closures
 date: "2020-02-13"
 ---
 A Closure in JavaScript gives you access to an outer funtion's scope from an inner function.
-This is useful for a number of things, but first lets take a look at how we can make a local variable.
+This is useful for a number of things, but first lets take a look at how we declare a local variable.

 For example: